ismailsunni/onepieceofquote/DEPLOYMENT.md

 1. Push to your GitHub repository
 2. Go to Settings > Pages
 3. Set source to "GitHub Actions"
+4. Enable "Read and write permissions" in Settings > Actions > General > Workflow permissions
-4. The workflow will automatically build and deploy
+5. The workflow will automatically build and deploy on the next push

 ### Option 2: Manual Deployment
 1. Run `npm run build`